imagej/imagej.github.io/pages/TrakEM2_tutorials.md

 {% capture title%}
  TrakEM2 brushing (This video tutorial was made by Albert Cardona.
 To visualize it, you need a mp4 player.)
 {% endcapture %}
-{% include thumbnail src="/images/pages/Arealists-brushing.jpg" title=title %} This mp4 [video tutorial](http://www.ini.uzh.ch/~acardona/movies/arealist-create-and-edit.mp4) covers:
+{% include thumbnail-link src="/images/pages/Arealists-brushing.jpg" title=title link='TrakEM2 brushing (This video tutorial was made by Albert Cardona.
+To visualize it, you need a mp4 player.) '%} This mp4 [video tutorial](http://www.ini.uzh.ch/~acardona/movies/arealist-create-and-edit.mp4) covers:

   - How to use the PEN tool with "area lists" segmentation type (paint an area, flood-fill, erase, flood-erase).
   - How to use ROIs (selections like polygon and freeroi) to edit "area lists".